 Day 4: We’ll depart by bus for the trip to the eastern slope of the Andes.
 We’ll make several stops as we climb over a couple of interior ridges and traverse some drier intermontane valleys before arriving at the last Andean pass, Acjanaco.
 Some birds we’ll likely see along the way include Mountain Caracara, Andean Flicker, Slender-billed Miner, and Mourning, Peruvian, and Ash-breasted Sierra-Finches.
 Diversity increases as the habitats become moister and denser, with the endemic Creamy-crested Spinetail and very local Chestnut-breasted Mountain-Finch possible.
 Near the pass we’ll look for flocks in the patches of the humid treeline forest in hopes of encountering Scarlet-bellied Mountain-Tanager, Golden-collared Tanager, White-browed Conebill, and Black-throated and Moustached Flowerpiercers.
 We’ll look particularly for Line-fronted and Scribble-tailed Canasteros, local species found only at high elevation at or above treeline.
 As we descend the eastern slope of the Andes to our accommodations at 9400 feet, the forest becomes more continuous.
 The vast array of birds here includes White-collared Jay and Mountain Cacique, and we’ll hope to see mixed flocks of tanagers, flycatchers, and furnariids.
 In the evening we’ll go to a favourite spot where we’ve had good luck finding Swallow-tailed Nightjar.
-Night at Wayqecha Biological Station.
+Night at Wayqecha Birding Lodge.